Fire and rescue services

 Avoid long-distance buses.
 They are poorly maintained and often overloaded.

-Travelling on river boats is dangerous.
+Travelling on riverboats is dangerous.
 They can be overloaded and lack necessary lifesaving gear.

 Always wear a life jacket, even if others don't.